-What Is an Employment Checklist
+Employment Checklist Templates

 An employment checklist is a written document or questionnaire usually used by human resource managers for their company's employment process of a new employee.
 The contents of an employment checklist could either be a background check of a new hire, an employee's job description, and other factors of an employment process.
-Moreover, employment checklist is also used for other human resource tasks such as employee documentations, payroll processing, and the recording of employees who violated the policies stated in company's official employee handbook.
+Moreover, the employment checklist is also used for other human resource tasks such as employee documentation, payroll processing, and the recording of employees who violated the policies stated in the company's official employee handbook.

 To help you create an effective employment checklist for your company's employment process, we have gathered a few tips that you can apply when doing so.